Mohammad Mezbah Uddin Chowdhury: Career

 In March 2022, Chowdhury, as secretary of the Ministry of Shipping, worked to bring the crew of MV Banglar Samriddhi from Ukraine.
 It had been hit by a missile in the Black Sea during the 2022 Russian invasion of Ukraine killing one of the crew member.
 He was present at the graduation ceremony of the Bangladesh Marine Academy.
 In May 2022, he was transferred from the Secretary of the Ministry of Shipping to the Secretary of the Local Government Division.
-He served under Minister of Local Government and Rural Development Md Tazul Islam.
+He served in the Minister of Local Government and Rural Development during the tenure of Md Tazul Islam while he was Minister.

 On 27 October 2022, Chowdhury was promoted to senior secretary.
 On 31 October, he was transferred from the Local Government Division to the Ministry of Public Administration replacing KM Ali Azam.
 He launched the Government Employee Management System for the public administration.
-According to The Daily Star, he oversaw significant changes in the public administration postings to advantage the Awami League led government before the general election in 2024.
+According to The Daily Star, he oversaw significant changes in the public administration postings before the general election in 2024.

-Mokhlesur Rahman replaced Chowdhury as the Senior Secretary of the Ministry of Public Administration.
-After retirement, Chowdhury sought nomination for the Bhola-4 constituency from Awami League ahead of the general election in 2024.
 He was made an officer on special duty after the fall of the Sheikh Hasina led Awami League government and Md.
 Mokhlesur Rahman was appointed his replacement.